Localization strategy

 As there might be many linguistic and cultural differences between your home market and your target markets, achieving global reach with the same version of your game in one language across all markets is unlikely.
 Below are the elements that usually vary from region to region:

 • Language: Even if many global players speak English, there is a risk that they will misunderstand the game if it isn’t adapted to their native language.
 “Tony Hawk’s Pro Skater” is a localization example that shows the importance of linguistic adaptation.
-The name of the video game from the US is “Tony Hawk’s Skateboarding” in Europe so that customers don’t confuse it with ice skating.
+In Europe, the name of the US video game is “Tony Hawk’s Skateboarding”, so that customers don’t confuse it with ice skating.

 • Cultural references: Adapting references to the local culture and history is important as they may vary a lot between countries.
 For example, one of the most popular Chinese games, “Honor of Kings” launched under the name “Arena of Valor” in Western markets.
 Indeed, only the Chinese version of the name contains the word ‘Kings’ because in the history of China, monarchs have played a central role whereas in several Western regions, such as the US, there has never been a king.